 The course is designed for middle and high school students.
 Upper elementary students could complete the projects but would need some parental assistance.

 Each unit focuses on a different element of sculpture.
-Images of work by contemporary artists helps the student to see and understand how the elements are used.
+Images of work by contemporary artists help the student to see and understand how the elements are used.
 Projects begin with an explanation of the materials being used and ideas for inspiration.
 There are clear instructions for the projects with a brief explanation for each step, and visual examples.

-Scheduling Jacob’s art lessons were different with this curriculum.
+Scheduling Jacob’s art lessons were different from this curriculum.
 There were times we were guided by the materials.
 When making paper we had to stop and allow it to dry.
 It was a great opportunity for him to independently plan and guide himself through the lessons.